 Legal questions raised by the seizure of the Belgian collection

 Questions have also been raised about whether the shipment of the collection to Italy was in violation of EU law.
 There are also legal questions based upon who knew about the collection, and when.
 Although the June 2021 press announcement by Eurojust stated that the Carabinieri had “managed to identify a Belgian collector” of the stele, it had actually been previously published and exhibited under the collector’s name twice – at the Rath Museum in Geneva from November 1993 to February 1994 and at an exhibition at the Mona-Bismarck Foundation Museum in Paris, France, from March through April 1994.

 Research by the IADAA (International Association of Dealers in Ancient Art) has identified the pertinent law at the time of these two public exhibitions as Article 7 of the European Union’s “Council Directive 93/7 EEC of 15 March 1993 on the return of “national treasures” unlawfully removed from the territory of a Member State, which states:

 “1 .
 Member States shall lay down in their legislation that the return proceedings provided for in this Directive may not be brought more than one year after the requesting Member State became aware of the location of the cultural object and of the identity of its possessor or holder.”

 Moreover, Article 13 of the same Council Directive states that:

 “This Directive shall apply only to cultural objects unlawfully removed from the territory of a Member State on or after 1 January 1993.”

-Even if the stele had been established to have been illegally taken from Italy, so far, no evidence have been provided that the other almost 800 objects had been illegally exported.
+Even if the stele was established to have been illegally taken from Italy, so far, no evidence have been provided that the other almost 800 objects were illegally exported.
 Simply because an object is deemed Italian national heritage by the Government of Italy does not make its location outside Italy illegal.

 Information from Medici, Becchina, and other long ago investigations still secret